cloud-gov/cg-ui/README.md

 Copy the values into your `.env.local` file for the variables `S3_ACCESS_KEY_ID`, `S3_ACCESS_KEY_SECRET`, `S3_BUCKET`, AND `S3_REGION`.

-When you finish doing what you need to do locally, make sure to delete the service:
+When you finish doing what you need to do locally, make sure to delete the service key:

 ```
 cf delete-service-key cg-ui-storage [name-of-your-key]